Russia says to step up air strikes in Syria

 Some have been trained in the use of guided anti-tank missiles as part of an assistance programme that has in some cases included training overseen by the Central Intelligence Agency in countries including Qatar and Saudi Arabia.

-This programme is separate to the U.S. Defense Department’s train and equip programme aimed at fighting Islamic State.
+This programme is separate to the U.S. Defence Department’s train and equip programme aimed at fighting Islamic State.

 The anti-tank weapons, supplied by states opposed to Assad, were an important factor in insurgent advances this year.